Measurely-dev/measurely-py/README.md

 - **Description**: Sends a metric value to Measurely for tracking.
 - **Parameters**:
   - `metric_identifier`: The unique identifier for the metric you are capturing.
-  - `payload`: A `CapturePayload` object that contains the metric value to be recorded.
+  - `payload`: A `CapturePayload` object that contains the metric value and optional filters to categorize the metric.
 - **Returns**: A `CaptureResult` dictionary that contains the success status and response message.

 ### Types